top of page

 • Car Jack

-• Pretending to be a distressed driver or person on side of the road
+• Pretending to be a distressed driver or person on the side of the road

-During the crime of carjacking, there are no rigid guidelines to follow; instead, trust your intuition.
-Research indicates that women are more often targeted, likely due to the perception that they offer less resistance.
+During a carjacking, there are no rigid guidelines to follow; it's crucial to trust your intuition.
+Research indicates that women are often targeted more frequently, likely due to the perception that they may offer less resistance.

-Additionally, 92% of carjacking victims are typically alone, making it essential to avoid driving during late hours, as most carjackings in the US occur between 10 p.m. and 2 a.m.
-In cases where carjackers approach a vehicle with children inside, they often fail to notice the presence of small children, prompting the immediate removal of children from the car for safety reasons.
+Additionally, 92% of carjacking victims are typically alone.
+Therefore, it is essential to avoid driving during late hours.
+Most carjackings in the US occur between 10 p.m. and 2 a.m.
+In cases where carjackers approach a vehicle with children inside, they often fail to notice small children, prompting the immediate removal of children from the car for their safety.

-Improving your situational awareness skills significantly boosts your chances of survival.
-Situational awareness does not entail living in constant paranoia; rather, it involves gathering information from your surroundings, calmly evaluating probabilities, and staying attentive.
+Improving situational awareness skills boosts your chances of survival significantly.
+Situational awareness does not mean living in constant fear.
+Instead, it involves gathering information from your surroundings, evaluating probabilities, and staying attentive.
 Developing good habits is key to positioning yourself advantageously.
-Here are some driving rules to abide by:
+Here are some crucial driving rules to abide by:

 • Raise your awareness level.